 Additional duties include documenting all aspects of software development, researching new software development tools, and remaining current on software development trends.

-A software developer typically advances by taking on more responsibility, such as leading a team of developers or working on more complex projects.
+A software developer often advances by taking on more responsibility, such as leading a team of developers or working on more complex projects.
 They may also advance by moving into management or executive positions.

 Software Tester